DerTeufel/lineage_device_lenovo_x606fa/README.md

 This is a device tree to build lineageOs-20 (as GSI) for Lenovo TB-X606XA,TB-X606FA and versions without 'A'

-In order to boot, pathces in https://github.com/DerTeufel/lineage_device_lenovo_x606fa/tree/lineage-20.0/patches/system/core need to be applied manually.
+In order to boot, patches in https://github.com/DerTeufel/lineage_device_lenovo_x606fa/tree/lineage-20.0/patches/system/core need to be applied manually.

 Since this is actually generating a GSI, it should boot on (m)any device(s), but it is inherenting tablet configs, and may look weird on phones.